• Skip to primary navigation

 For any content issues please Contact Us.

-Non-spastic cerebral palsy, also known as extrapyramidal cerebral palsy, accounts for around 20% of all cases of CP in the United States.
+Non-spastic cerebral palsy, also known as extrapyramidal cerebral palsy, accounts for around 20% of all cases of cerebral palsy in the United States.[1]
+Non-spastic cerebral palsy can be divided into other types, including dyskinetic and ataxic.

-Non-spastic cerebral palsy causes decreased muscle tone that tends to fluctuate.[1]
-There are two major types of non-spastic cerebral palsy, with some sub-types, and each one has its own set of characteristics.
-However, all forms of non-spastic cerebral palsy will have muscle tone variations that go from floppy to stiff.[2]
+Non-spastic cerebral palsy causes abnormal and varied muscle tone.[1]
+There are two major types of non-spastic cerebral palsy, with some subtypes, each with its own characteristics.
+However, all forms of non-spastic cerebral palsy cause two possible features:

 Lifelong Financial Assistance for Your Child's Birth InjuryCerebral Palsy